jnsgruk/wireguard-over-wss/README.md

 # USING_DNSMASQ=1
 ```

-Next we will modify the client confg to configure routing and point at the correct endpoint for our websockets tunnel.
+Next we will modify the client config to configure routing and point at the correct endpoint for our websockets tunnel.
 (Or cheat, and look at the [example config](./wss.conf))

 1. Ensure the `Endpoint` directive is pointing at `127.0.0.1:51820`
 2. Add the following lines to the `[Interface]` section: